Principles for Working with Foreign Authorities in Child Protection Cases

 Where appropriate, social workers will wish to consider contacting the relevant Embassy/High Commission/Consulate when a child with links to a foreign country becomes the subject of a child protection plan, has required immediate protection or has become the subject of care proceedings.

-In cases where the child has links with a foreign country which is neither an EU Member State or a contracting state to the 1996 Hague Convention (and therefore outside the remit of ICACU), the local authority may also wish to consider contacting the Embassy/High Commission/Consulate:
+In cases where the child has links with a foreign country which is not a contracting state to the 1996 Hague Convention (and therefore outside the remit of ICACU), the local authority may also wish to consider contacting the Embassy/High Commission/Consulate:

 CFAB is the UK branch of the International Social Service (ISS) network.
 It aims to promote and protect the rights of family members left vulnerable or at risk through separation by international borders.
 CFAB provides inter-country casework services, training and advice to local authorities, CAFCASS, solicitors, judges, individuals and families.
 CFAB also offers a free advice and information helpline for individuals or practitioners facing an inter-country situation.
 Contact details can be found on this page.